Exposing a fibre-based dual-readout calorimeter to a positron beam

 The equalisation procedure assumed an equal tower response to positrons, in runs where the beam is hitting the module centre.
 The individual module containment was estimated (from the simulation) to be $\epsilon_{\mathrm{module}} = 72\%$.
 We define the average scintillation (Cherenkov) response in ADC counts of a module $i$ ($i = 1,8$) to a positron beam of energy $\Ebeam$ hitting its centre as $A^{S}_{\M{i}} \left(\Ebeam\right)$ ($A^{C}_{\M{i}}\left(\Ebeam\right)$).
 The response of the module in \phe $P^{S,C}_{\M{i}} \left(\Ebeam\right)$ is obtained by multiplying $A^{S,C}_{\M{i}}$ by a constant $a_i^{S,C}$ independent of the beam energy.
 The constants $a_i^{S,C}$ are determined by imposing that

 that is, by imposing that the module response is the same as that of module $\M{0}$ in identical conditions.

-Figure~\ref{fig:calo_eq_response_S} shows the scintillation signal in each tower of the calorimeter after equalisation, when the 20-GeV positron beam is hitting in $\M{0}$.
+Figures~\ref{fig:calo_eq_response_S} and \ref{fig:calo_eq_response_C} show the scintillation and Cherenkov signals in each tower of the calorimeter after equalisation, when the 20-GeV positron beam is hitting in $\M{0}$.
 The left-right asymmetry in the energy deposit is due to the angle between the beam line and the prototype main axis.

 After the equalisation was performed, all modules were expected to respond the same to a signal of a positron beam, and the signal was referred to the numbers of \phe seen by $\M{0}$ when hit by a positron beam of the same energy.
 It is interesting to evaluate how many \phe $\M{0}$ sees per GeV of input energy.
 The values of the \phe to GeV conversion factor for $\M{0}$, $F^{S(C)}_{\mathrm{PheToGeV}}$ are extracted as